Human rights and war memorialization centre

 The right to truth and memory (reputational, informational, and cultural dimensions);

-Institutional reforms to support sustainable peace (conflict prevention systems, mediation mechanisms, regional stabilization, citizen reintegration);
+Institutional reforms to support sustainable peace (post-war mechanisms for conflict prevention, strengthening of institutions, regional stabilization, citizen reintegration);

 Transitional justice for crimes of aggression, war crimes, crimes against humanity, and genocide;